 - Experiment with eggs in various textures.
 Try offering strips of hard-boiled egg, fried egg, and scrambled eggs too!

-- Reduce the risk of foodborne illness by ensuring the egg is well-cooked but has a soft texture.
+- Reduce the risk of food borne illness by ensuring the egg is well-cooked (but still has a soft texture).

 Feeding Tips